khaume/analytics_interview_test/README.md

 ## Delivery
-Please reply to the email, from which you got the link to this repo, with a link to a GitHub or GitLab repo containing your code, and please cc: `kahau@orsted.com`.
+Please reply to the email, from which you got the link to this repo, with your presentation (PowerPoint, Word, Jupyter Notebook or similar) no later than 2 hours before the interview, and please cc: `kahau@orsted.com`.
-The excercise should take no more than 2-3 hours, and the presentation during the interview should last no more than 15 minutes.
+Also please attach any Python files with code you used during your preparation for the presentation.